LEON11-AI/China-EV-Intelligence-v1.2/content/intelligence/intel_002.md

 is_pro: false
 tags: ["Xiaomi", "SU7", "OTA", "ADAS", "software update"]
 summary: "Xiaomi has announced a major OTA update 2.1 for the SU7, bringing enhanced ADAS features and improved autonomous driving capabilities."
-image: ""
 author: "China EV Intelligence"
 reading_time: 4
-importance: "Medium"
+importance: "medium"
 published: true
-seo_title: ""
-seo_description: ""
-related_links: []
-data_sources: ["Xiaomi Official Announcement"]
 featured: false
 ---

+# Xiaomi Announces OTA Update 2.1, Enhancing ADAS Features

 Xiaomi Auto has officially pushed its latest Over-the-Air (OTA) update, version 2.1, to all SU7 models.
 The update primarily focuses on enhancing the vehicle's Advanced Driver-Assistance Systems (ADAS).

+## Key Improvements

+### Enhanced ADAS Features
-Key improvements include more responsive lane-keeping assist on curved roads and better object detection for cyclists and pedestrians in low-light conditions.
-The update also includes minor bug fixes for the infotainment system.
+- More responsive lane-keeping assist on curved roads
+- Better object detection for cyclists and pedestrians in low-light conditions
+- Improved autonomous driving capabilities

+### System Updates
+- Minor bug fixes for the infotainment system
+- Performance optimizations
+- Enhanced user interface responsiveness

+## Impact Analysis

+This update demonstrates Xiaomi's commitment to continuous improvement of their vehicle software ecosystem, positioning the SU7 as a competitive option in the smart EV market.